Arttribute/arttribute-docs/docs/intro.md

 ### Training Fine tuned models

-The following example shows the defferent scenarios under which the training of an AI model based on artists' artwork can be accepted or rejected.
+The following example shows the different scenarios under which the training of an AI model based on artists' artwork can be accepted or rejected.

 #### Approval scenarios